-Cusco is a historic city in the Peruvian Andes.
-It was originally the capital of the Inca Empire.
-Today, many tourists visit to see the ruins and temples of the old civilization.
-The easiest way to get to Cusco is to take a short direct flight from Jorge Chavez International Airport in Lima to Velasco Astete International Airport in Cusco.
+Cusco is a historic city in the Peruvian Andes that was originally the capital of the Inca Empire.
+Now tourists visit to see the ruins and temples of the old civilization and soak in the culture, food, and nightlife of the city while strolling down the quaint cobblestone streets.

 Boleto Turístico Prices and Duration

 The full Boleto Turístico remains valid for 10 days.
-It costs about $46 for adults, although international students are eligible for the discount rate of $25 as long as they have a valid student card.
+It costs about $46.00 for adults, although international students are eligible for the discount rate of $25.00, with a valid student card.